-- Since the late 1970s, chronic myeloid leukaemia incidence rates have decreased by less than a fifth (15%) in Great Britain.
-The increase is larger in males where rates have decreased by more than a fifth (22%), than in females where rates have decreased by more than a tenth (13%).
+- Since the early 1990s, chronic myeloid leukaemia incidence rates have decreased by a third (33%) in the UK.
+The decrease is larger in males where rates have decreased by almost two fifths (39%), than in females where rates have decreased by almost a third (30%).

 - Over the last decade, chronic myeloid leukaemia incidence rates have remained stable in the UK.
 Rates in males have remained stable, and rates in females have remained stable.

 - 1 in 840 men and 1 in 1,180 women will be diagnosed with CML during their lifetime.